Communications & Networks

 Five benefits of wireless vs. wired remote monitoring systems

-By Signal Fire Wireless Telemetry
+March 26, 2017 by Signal Fire Wireless Telemetry

 Mar.
 26, 2017 – When first introduced to the industry, remote instrumentation was based on wired systems.
 Today, wireless remote monitoring and control systems can simulate the architecture of wired systems using links to transmit data.

 Offering substantial operating and cost advantages over wired systems, wireless systems are becoming more prevalent in different applications.
 Here are five reasons why:

 • No wiring or trenching

 A wired system may require thousands of yards of cable to connect to different endpoints.
 As installed costs fluctuate from $10 to $20 per foot, a wired system can be expensive if connections are thousands of feet away.
 Powered by battery, solar, local power, or a power-scavenging device, wireless systems have no conduit requirements, eliminating the need for hardwiring instrumentation.

 While a wired system using 50 to 75 feet of installed conduit can cost as much as $1,500, a comparable wireless system can costs just a few hundred dollars per measured point, depending on vendor and application specifications.
 If repaired or reconfigured, a wired system can require new cables, involving trenching, hardware and labour.
 A wireless system is easily scaled without adding new hardware.
 After initial installation, wireless systems can easily add new wireless instruments to meet changing and expanded requirements.
 In addition, a wireless system can be configured in the shop, reducing on-site labour by 50 to 75 per cent.